kivymd/KivyMD/docs/sources/changelog/unreleased.rst

 * Added a `MDTextField` with `fill` mode
 * Added a shadow, increased speed of opening, added the feature to control the position of the `MDDropdownMenu` class
 * The `MDDropDownItem` class is now a regular element, such as a button
+* Added the ability to use the texture of the icon on the right in any `MDTextField` classes